-The future seemed bleak for the Rock Point Hotel.
-But, in 1907, it began a new period in its life.
+The future seemed bleak for the Rock Point Hotel, but in 1907, it began a new period in its life.
 F.K.
-Deuel and others purchased the hotel and surrounding land.
-The property grew from a one-acre family orchard to an eight hundred acre valley orchard yielding leading varieties of pears, apples, cherries, peaches, apricots, walnuts and filberts.
+Deuel and others purchased the hotel and surrounding land to create an 800-acre orchard.

-Del Rio Orchards were planted after 1907, during a rapid period of growth in the Rogue Valley known as the “pear boom”.
-During the 1920’s the Rogue Valley Orchards flourished, but struggled to stay afloat during the Great Depression.
-The Orchards revived at the end of World War II.
+Del Rio Orchards was planted during a rapid period of growth in the Rogue Valley known as the “pear boom.”
+During the Great Depression, orchards in the valley struggled to stay afloat, but were later revived towards end of World War II.

-The Orchard and hotel remained in the Deuel family until 1997, when Lee and Margaret Traynham of California purchased the land.
-With the change of ownership, thus began a period of resurrection for the property.
-The Traynhams, realizing the historical significance of the structures, began restoration.
-This included the Rock Point Hotel, which is one of the oldest structures in Southern Oregon.
+Del Rio Orchard remained in the Deuel family until 1997, when Lee and Margaret Traynham of California purchased the land.
+Realizing the historical significance of the structures, the Traynhams began restoration and preservation of the Rock Point Hotel - one of the oldest structures in Southern Oregon.

 Additionally, they began the transformation of the previously existing orchard into a vineyard.

 Now one of the largest operating vineyards in the state of Oregon, Del Rio Vineyard Estate is home to 300-acres of grape vines.

 Situated somewhere between the past and present, our vineyard estate provides an educational, historical, and pleasurable experience to all guests.

 With a history as robust as Del Rio's, it comes as no surprise that a friendly spirit may have chosen to hang around.